anastasiyaBH/rsschool-2019Q1-cv/cv.md

 ***

 ## Summary
-> text
+> I am seeking employment with a company where I can realize my development skills.
+In the future, I would like to gain knowledge and experience to become a highly qualified specialist.

 ## Skills
-> Basics of C++, SQL, HTML5, CSS3.
+> I have programming experience with C ++, Java, SQL.
+I have experience in graphic editors Adobe Photoshop, CorelDraw.
+I have basic knowledge of HTML5 and CSS3.

 ## Code
 > You can find my projects in [gitHub](https://github.com/anastasiyaBH) account.

 ## Education
-> 2016-2020:  Belarusian State University of Informatics and Radioelectronics
+> 2016-2020:  Belarusian State University of Informatics and Radioelectronics;
+> 2017:   Cisco IT Essentials.

 ## English
-> Engish level: A2 (Pre-Intermediate)
+> I studied English at school.
+Estimated level of English: A2 (Pre-Intermediate).

 ***